ejensler/es2015-jquery-app/README.md

 The component constructor call's 2nd param and the `intialize` function's first param are properties that are then usable by the component as `props` (just like React).
 Components also have internal `state`, which, again like React, is meant to represent application state specific to that component.

 `Render` is a function of external `props` and internal `state` and must return a jQuery element representing the DOM to mount.
-If event handlers are needed, the rendered element is passed into the `beforeMount` function.
+If event handlers are needed, they can be added in the `beforeMount` function, where the rendered element is passed in.
 If child components are needed, they should be intialized in the `afterMount` function, since they require the parent to be attached to the DOM first.

 For such a small app with minimal data flow, additions like a state-handling library (e.g. Redux) are not needed.
 Further, jQuery is fast enough that a virtual DOM implementation is not needed, but in theory one could be added to the Component class.